squirrellyDave/os-voting-app/README.md

 ## Setup

 This works best in conjunction with the "OpenShift for the Absolute Beginner" Course in Udemy.
 The course is old, and some information is outdated.
-This Repo and the following instructions should be used during Section 7, lesson 34 "Demo - Deploy Example Voting application on OpenShift" Follow the path of the video, and reference the longform instructions here
+This Repo and the following instructions should be used during Section 7, lesson 34 "Demo - Deploy Example Voting application on OpenShift" Follow the path of the video, and reference the long-form instructions here

 ## Instructions

 1. Set up Redis Ephemeral Cache in Openshift
-    1. search for "Redis Ephemeral Template", select the result from the openshift/origin repository on Github
+    1. Search the internet for "Redis Ephemeral Template", select the result from the openshift/origin repository on GitHub (look for the `redis-ephemeral-template.json` file)
         1. Copy the contents of the template to your clipboard.
     2. In Openshift, add a new Application using the "Add to Project" Menu and selecting "Import from YAML/JSON"
         1. Paste the contents of the GitHub template into the text box.